 When you erase your Apple Watch

-When you erase all content and settings, it completely erases your device, including any cards you added for Apple Pay and any photos, contacts, music, or apps.
-It also turns off iCloud, iMessage, FaceTime, Game Center, and other services.
-Your content won't be deleted from iCloud when you erase your device.
+When you erase all content and settings, it completely clears your device, including any cards you added for Apple Pay and any photos, contacts, music or apps.
+It also turns off iCloud, iMessage, FaceTime, Game Center and other services.
+Your content won’t be deleted from iCloud when you erase your device.

-Before you buy an Apple Watch from someone other than Apple or an authorized Apple reseller, make sure that the device is no longer linked to the previous owner’s account.
+Before you buy an Apple Watch from someone other than Apple or an authorised Apple reseller, make sure the device is no longer linked to the previous owner’s account.

 - Identify the model of Apple Watch.

-- For cellular models of Apple Watch, make sure that the previous owner removed and cancelled any active cellular plans.
+- For mobile models of Apple Watch, make sure the previous owner removed and cancelled any active mobile data plans.